 \subsection{Message Recovery}

 With the communicators appropriately repaired, the final task is to account for any transmissions lost during the repair process.
 This is handled using the logs that we maintain during the communications.
-We use a sender-based message-logging mechanism where the sent data is saved on the sender side and a send id is piggybacked on every message.
+We use a sender-based message-logging mechanism where the sent data is saved on the sender side, and a send ID is piggybacked on every message.
 When a failed process is detected, before we shrink the communicator, we drain all the processes of any messages that may have been sent to them.
-After repairing the communicators, all the messages sent by a process but not received at the destination are resent using the message logs and all the messages received by a process but not sent from the source are marked using their send ids to be skipped in the future.
+After repairing the communicators, all the messages sent by a process but not received at the destination are resent using the message logs, and all the messages received by a process but not sent from the source are marked using their send IDs to be skipped in the future.
 An example of this could happen when a replica process converts into a computational process, and the replica process may already have received certain data from other replica processes that its computational process would not have received before failure.
-We use EMPI\_Iprobe and EMPI\_Recv \footnote{Note that this can be a blocking function as EMPI\_Iprobe is used to ensure a message is ready to be received which guarantees that EMPI\_Recv will return.} to drain all the processes of any messages that may have been sent to them.
-These received messages are stored as a list of drained data chunks and passed to the user when they call MPI\_Recv or MPI\_Irecv in the future.